interledger/rafiki/docs/admin-api.md

 <td valign="top"><a href="#createreceiverresponse">CreateReceiverResponse</a>!</td>
 <td>

 Create an internal or external Open Payments Incoming Payment.
-The receiver has a payment pointer on either this or another Rafiki instance.
+The receiver has a payment pointer on either this or another Open Payments resource server.

 </td>
 </tr>